-If you are decoupaging something thicker like a poster, you need a thicker paste like adhesive such as wallpaper or modge podge so that it will not peel.
-Spread a thin layer onto the surface and press the poster down doing from center to the edges with a smoothing tool.
-Let it dry and you can seal with a polyacrylic or polyurethane but make sure you do not apply it too thick as the paper will bubble up and distort.
+If you are decoupaging something thicker like a poster, you need a thicker paste-like adhesive such as wallpaper paste or modge podge so that it will not peel.
+Spread a thin layer onto the surface and press the poster down doing from the center to the edges with a smoothing tool.
+Let it dry and you can seal with polyacrylic or polyurethane, but make sure you do not apply it too thick as the paper will bubble up and distort.
 If this happens, do not panic.
-You can iron it smooth with an iron and piece of parchment paper on top of the poster.
-The iron on method will help smooth any bubbling or wrinkling with any type of paper.
+You can iron it smooth with an iron and a piece of parchment paper on top of the poster.
+The iron-on method will help smooth any bubbling, or wrinkling with any type of paper.
 You can also use a heat gun and smooth with your tool.

 The new large decoupage rice papers are thicker than the rice papers and you can see the mulberry fibers on the back.
 Again, I prefer spray adhesives with a higher strength like 3M’s 90 spray adhesive to adhere them.
 I spray the back of the paper and apply it going from top to bottom slowly.
 I apply a bit of gesso or modge podge to the edges to make sure they stay nice and flat.
 If you use a spray adhesive it should not wrinkle.
-If you use a paste like gesso or modge podge, make sure you spread it in thin across the surface before applying the paper or as you apply the paper.
+If you use a paste-like gesso or modge podge, make sure you spread it thinly across the surface before applying the paper or as you apply the paper.
 The papers can be sealed with polyurethane or polyacrylic once you let the paper adhesive dry completely.
-Use the iron on method if it does wrinkle and you need to eliminate any creases.
+Use the iron-on method if it does wrinkle and you need to eliminate any creases.